mattthughes/souls-like-gallery-app/TESTING.md

 * When creating the comment the page refreshes with rather than keeping the user on the same page.
 * When clicking the like button more the like button multiple times the like id will show as undefined and refresh the page to stop the application from crashing.
+* When deleting a comment the page refreshes rather than keeping the user on the same page.